dtcalabro/libDCWeather/README.md

 ### Setting the distance threshold

 You can set the distance threshold to consider the location as changed.
-The default is 1 mile but you can change it to your liking.
+The default is 1 mile, but you can change it to your liking.

 ```objc
 // Meters